Topics seem more interesting when their motivations are made clear. This is especially true for abstract subjects such

 The book Fearless Symmetry by Ash and Gross defines mathematics as the logical study of patterns.
 Since patterns are likely motivators of mathematical curiosity, let’s view the big pattern picture.

 A pattern is a discernible regularity of an arrangement of entities, governed by some logical rule that facilitates prediction and contemplation.
 Within mathematics, patterns often arise in sets with structure, the objects of abstract Algebra.
 Notable among these are sets comprised of numbers (Number Theory, Arithmetic), points in space (Geometry), and solutions of equations (Algebraic Number Theory or ANT).

 We often hear of two kinds of mathematics, applied and abstract.
 But that is a distinction without a difference.
 There is and will only ever be one ‘kind’ of mathematics.
 Rather, we should consider these the different motivations of the mathematician, who understands mathematics as the descriptive language that objectifies our reality.
 The ‘abstract’ motivation is a desire to more fully develop this language via a pursuit of pure reason, guided initially by intuition about the objects being described.
 The ‘applied’ motivation is a desire to solve problems presented by the real world, and thus the need to develop the mathematical tools to facilitate solvability.
 All mathematicians share both these motivations, to varying degrees.

-The connections between reality and mathematics run deep and illuminate large swaths of mathematical thought.
-Shafarevich illuminates the real, objective utility of mathematical abstraction/coordinatization, through an example, an association of abstract mathematical objects with real phenomena in quantum mechanics.
+The connections between “natural laws” and mathematics run deep and illuminate large swaths of mathematical thought.
+Shafarevich illuminates the real, objective utility of mathematical abstraction/coordinatization, through an example, an association of abstract mathematical objects with natural phenomena in quantum mechanics.
 This example is useful in an exemplary way only, for its specific content is neither understandable at this basic level, nor germane to the remainder of the discussion.